 Catalyst Cloud comments on Microsoft’s new Kiwi data centre

-Microsoft has announced its decision to invest in data centre infrastructure in New Zealand, strengthening the country’s cloud native opportunities.
+Microsoft has announced its decision to invest in data center infrastructure in New Zealand, strengthening the country’s cloud native opportunities.

 Having greater choice for local options enables New Zealand companies to partake in the global trend for multi-cloud, according to Catalyst Cloud, Kiwi cloud solutions provider.